spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 - FMC adds the event to the [GitLab Events Page](/handbook/marketing/events/#how-to-add-events-to-aboutgitlabcomevents), if applicable (specified by the FMM in the FMC Checklist section of the issue)
 - FMC creates the [Marketo program and SFDC campaign](/handbook/marketing/marketing-operations/campaigns-and-programs/#campaign-type--progression-status) utilizing the Facilitate Tracking sub-issue previously created
    - FMC pings the FMM in the Facilitate Tracking issue that the Marketo program and SFDC campaign have been created and closes issue
+- FMC and FMM to follow the [Copy Deadline Process](/handbook/marketing/field-marketing/#field-marketing-event-copy-deadline-process) for any assets the FMM has requested in the main issue's FMC Checklist.
 - When all the above tasks have been completed, the FMC will ping the FMM in the Field Marketing issue to confirm completion of the above tasks and will move the issue label `mktg-status::plan` to `mktg-status::wip`.

 ### Plan to WIP video walk through